 Yeah, I know.

-And and look how good you are.
+And look how good you are.

-You do it off your back.
+You take the shirt off your back.

 My best to Brian and Steve.

-The light within me is the name of the book.
+The Light Within Me is the name of the book.